 View frequently asked questions and guidance about the COVID-19 vaccine for Cancer Center patients.

-Dear family and friends of Mass General inpatients: Due to the COVID-19 pandemic, inpatients are allowed one adult (over 18) visitor per day between the hours of 1:00 and 8:00 pm.
+Dear family and friends of Mass General inpatients: Due to the COVID-19 pandemic, inpatients are allowed two visitors per day between the hours of 11:00 am and 8:00 pm.
 This will help us create a safe environment for our patients, families and staff.
 We use masks, hand hygiene and social/physical distancing to help keep everyone safe.

 Unit staff will review any exceptions to restrictions with you at the time of your visit.

 Note: There are limited exceptions to these restrictions for parents and other adult caregivers of pediatric patients, support persons of obstetric patients, caregivers of patients with a disability and visitors to patients at the end of life.